Mr. William O. Anderson

-Tara earned her bachelor's degree here at Saint Michael's in American Studies.
+Tara graduated summa cum laude here at Saint Michael's College with a bachelors degree in American Studies.
 She is a member of Phi Beta Kappa, Delta Epsilon Sigma, and Phi Alpha Theta.
 She and her husband, Tony, and their daughter, Ashley, reside in Shelburne.
 Ashley is a 2010 graduate of Saint Michael's.

 Ms. Marilyn E. Cormier P'11